Active learning for efficiently training emulators of computationally expensive mathematical models: Experiments

 \subsection{The PSAPC model}

-The PSAPC microsimulation model accounts for the relationship between PSA levels, prostate cancer disease progression, and clinical detection \cite{CISNETpc,Gulati2010}.
+The PSAPC microsimulation model, described in more detail in Appendix~\ref{app:psapc_model}, accounts for the relationship between PSA levels, prostate cancer disease progression, and clinical detection \cite{CISNETpc,Gulati2010}.
 The model, its estimation approach, its calibration, and its comparison with other prostate cancer models have been described in detail elsewhere \cite{Gulati2010, Gulati2013, Gulati2014, psapc2009}.
 Here, we treat the PSAPC model as a ``black box''.
+The PSAPC model estimates the means of several clinical and procedural outcomes by forward Monte Carlo in simulated cohorts of men~\cite{Gulati2013}.
+To keep the Monte Carlo error negligible, we simulated cohorts of 100 million men aged 40 in the year 2000.
+Each simulation took approximately 15 minutes per processor thread on a cluster with a plurality of 1.6 GHz multicore processor nodes.